bigfix/developer.bigfix.com/site/reference/types/bes-server.md

 # database name of &lt;bes server&gt; : string

-Returns the database name (as a &lt;string&lt;) corresponding to the specified BES Server.
+Returns the database name (as a &lt;string&gt;) corresponding to the specified BES Server.

 # url of &lt;bes server&gt; : string